-The Festival was founded by the non-profit Film Society of Miami, Inc. Since its first edition, which opened on February 3, 1984, films have been screened in a variety of theaters throughout the greater Miami area.
+Since the Miami Film Festival’s first edition on February 3, 1984, films have been screened in a variety of theaters throughout the greater Miami area.
 By the sixth Festival in 1989, the Olympia Theater at the Gusman Center had become the official residence.
 As the 1990s drew to a close, administration of the Festival was transferred to Florida International University for a brief period, and then in October 2003 to Miami Dade College (MDC), where it has remained since.

-MDC has led the Festival through a period of tremendous growth and expansion, where it also become known under its other official name, Miami International Film Festival, and shifted its event dates to annually open on the first Friday in March, and run for 10 concurrent days.
+MDC has led the Festival through a period of tremendous growth and expansion and shifted its event dates to annually open on the first Friday in March, and run for 10 concurrent days.
 The Festival’s programming voice, unique among U.S. film festivals, has gained recognition for its numerous discoveries, and has given out more than $1 million in cash awards to both established and emerging filmmakers.
-Official Festival venues expanded to, Regal South Beach Cinemas, MDC’s Tower Theater Miami, Colony Theatre, Miami Beach Cinematheque, Coral Gables Art Cinema, O Cinema, Cinepolis, and Wynwood Walls.
-Annual attendance and media impressions have grown steadily thoughout the 2010’s.
+Official Festival venues expanded to Silverspot Cinema, MDC’s Tower Theater Miami, Colony Theatre, Coral Gables Art Cinema, O Cinema and other venues.
+Annual attendance and media impressions have grown steadily throughout the 2010s.

-In 2015, the Festival introduced “GEMS” a second permanent festival to its annual activities, a 4-day event to present the “jewels” of the fall season.
-GEMS is held annually in October, exclusively at Tower Theater Miami.
+In 2015, the Festival introduced the Gems Film Festival, a second permanent festival to its annual activities, a four-day event to present the “jewels” of the fall season.
+Gems is held annually in October, exclusively at Tower Theater Miami.

 The Festival has hosted and introduced a diverse group of filmmakers including renowned filmmakers Pedro Almodóvar, Andrea Arnold, Amma Asante, Hector Babenco, Luc Besson, Susanne Bier, Bertrand Blier, Juan Carlos Campanella, Joel & Ethan Coen, Alfonso Cuarón, Terence Davies, Sam Fuller, Alex de la Iglesia, Jonathan Demme, Abel Ferrara, David Frankel, Andy Garcia, Patricio Guzmán, Werner Herzog, Steve James, Lawrence Kasdan, Spike Lee, Phil Lord, Lucrecia Martel, François Ozon, Jose Padilha, Patricia Riggen, Ira Sachs, John Sayles, Carlos Sorin, Morgan Spurlock, Pablo Trapero, Fernando Trueba, Liv Ullman, Paul Verhoeven, Denis Villeneuve, Margarethe von Trotta, and Wim Wenders.